Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

-The proof of Corollary \ref{cor:powerlaw} is in Appendix~\ref{Ap:cor31}.
-Figure \ref{fig:eigenprofile_error} numerically illustrates the generalisation errors of GNN and MLP as a function of $b - a$ showing the advantage of GNN over MLP.
-While this example eigenprofile demonstrates the ability of GNNs to capture informative directions in the data, this benefit is not universal.
-In some settings, GNNs can fail, which we explore in the next section.

-\section{Insights via Generalisation Error: Under What Conditions Do GNNs Fail?}
+\section{Insights via Generalisation Error: \\Under What Conditions Do GNNs Fail?}

 Using the generalisation error of GNNs in Theorem \ref{thm:aniso}, we derive several new insights in this section. $(i)$ \emph{Failure due to feature-graph-target misalignment:} Most GNNs rely on multiplicative graph convolutions \citep{DBLP:journals/tnn/WuPCLZY21} which has been identified as the cause of oversmoothing as the networks get deeper \citep{DBLP:conf/nips/Keriven22}.
-While this offers explanation of the failure of deeper GNNs, we theoretically show even one-layer GNNs based on these convolutions can fail when there is misalignment between graph, feature and target in Section \ref{Ch:mislignment}. $(ii)$ \emph{Sensitivity to homophilic data:} Most popular models like GCN degrade significantly on heterophilic graphs \citep{DBLP:conf/nips/ZhuYZHAK20}.
-We theoretically quantify this failure in Section \ref{Ch:hetero} by connecting it to the spectral properties of the GNN filters. $(iii)$ \emph{Limitations of attention-based models:} Finally, we investigate attention-based models (GAT, Specformer) by considering trainable convolution in Section \ref{Ch:GAT}, and show that GATs, while offering adaptive frequency responses, still suffer from limitations when eigenvalues of the graph Laplacian are repeated.
-Implementation details for experiments are provided in Appendix~\ref{Ap:Experiments}.
+While this offers explanation of the failure of deeper GNNs, we theoretically show even one-layer GNNs can fail when there is misalignment between graph, feature and target in Section \ref{Ch:mislignment}. $(ii)$ \emph{Sensitivity to heterophilic data:} Most popular models, such as GCN, have been reported to degrade significantly on heterophilic graphs \citep{DBLP:conf/nips/ZhuYZHAK20}.
+We theoretically quantify the sensitivity of several GNNs to heterophily in Section \ref{Ch:hetero} by connecting it to the spectral properties of the GNN filters. $(iii)$ \emph{Limitations of attention-based models:} Finally, we investigate attention-based models (GAT, Specformer) by considering their proxies with trainable convolution in Section \ref{Ch:GAT}, and show that GAT, while offering adaptive frequency response, still suffer from limitations when eigenvalues of the Laplacian are repeated.
+Implementation details of the experiments are provided in Appendix \ref{Ap:Experiments}.

 For the analysis in Sections \ref{Ch:mislignment} and \ref{Ch:hetero}, we simplify Assumption \ref{As:aniso_prior} to isotropic prior, i.e., the optimal $\theta^\star$ is isotropic.
-We note that this is only for ease of exposition and does not affect the results.
+We note that this is only for ease of exposition.

 \begin{corollary}[\textbf{Generalisation Error with Isotropic Parameter Prior}] Under the framework in Section \ref{Ch:pre} and Assumptions \ref{As:general} and isotropic parameter prior on the optimal parameter vector, i.e., \( \mathbb{E}[\theta^{\star} \theta^{\star\top}] = I \), the generalisation error of a GNN with representation \(H\) is given by: